This page contains affiliate links. Please read our disclosure for more info.

 7) Explore the Gargano Peninsula

-There are lots of beautiful places to visit in the Gargano from ancient forest to medieval villages as well as dozens of beaches.
+There are lots of beautiful places to visit in the Gargano, from ancient forests to medieval villages, as well as dozens of beaches.

-It’s much easier to get around if you have a car but some day trips are possible by public transport or tour.
+It’s much easier to get around if you rent a car but some day trips are possible by public transport or tour.

 These are some ideas on the best day trips from Vieste: